aprinur/aprinur/README.md

 ---

 ### ⏳On process...

-1. 🔎 Mastering web scraping
+1. 🔎 Mastering web scraping and web automation

 ---